ChristianRLynn/DataSets/README.md

-DDDPart1_TakeHome_Data.xlsx             Workbook and Homework from DDD Presentation #1 DDDPart2_TakeHome_Data.xlsx             Workbook and Homework from DDD Presentation #2 edited_data.csv                         Full working presentation dataset with intermediate steps DDD3Notebook.ipynb                      Presentation #3 Colab notebook hook, can be downloaded and used in a notebook editor</pre>
+DDDPart1_TakeHome_Data.xlsx             Workbook and Homework from DDD Presentation #1 DDDPart2_TakeHome_Data.xlsx             Workbook and Homework from DDD Presentation #2 edited_data.csv                         Full working presentation dataset with intermediate steps DDD3Notebook.ipynb                      Presentation #3 notebook, can be downloaded and used in a notebook editor</pre>

 Data Gathered from https://www.kaggle.com/c/house-prices-advanced-regression-techniques